Neurology and Neurosurgery

 Now, some neurosurgeons perform minimally invasive surgery to remove pituitary tumors.

-At Nuvance Health’s Vassar Brothers Medical Center, neurosurgeons and ear, nose and throat (ENT) specialists perform an innovative surgery together.
+At Nuvance Health, neurosurgeons and otolaryngologists (ear, nose and throat (ENT) specialists) perform innovative surgery together.

 The neurosurgeon then removes the tumor in pieces through the nose.

-Before and after surgery, the endocrinologist helps monitor and regulate the patient’s hormones so they feel better.
+Before and after surgery, the endocrinologist helps monitor and regulate your hormones to help you feel better.

-Patients usually get their vision back after surgery if the optic nerve damage was not too extensive.
+Most people usually get their vision back after surgery if the optic nerve damage is not too extensive.
 We are usually able to reverse about six months of vision damage.

-Compared to traditional surgery, the endoscopic pituitary tumor surgery is much quicker.
-Patients feel like they had surgery on their nose and not their brain, they leave the hospital sooner and heal much faster.
+Compared to traditional surgery, endoscopic pituitary tumor surgery is much quicker.
+People feel like they had surgery on their nose and not their brain, they leave the hospital sooner and heal much faster.

-The bottom line: Pituitary tumors are common.
-If you have sudden, worsening vision changes or other neurological concerns such as headaches and dizziness, see a primary care doctor, eye doctor or neurologist.
+The bottom line: If you have sudden, worsening vision changes or other neurological concerns such as headaches and dizziness, see a primary care doctor, eye doctor or neurologist.
 If an MRI scan shows a pituitary tumor that should be removed, rest assured knowing Nuvance Health neurosurgeons offer a minimally invasive, endoscopic surgical option so patients can heal faster.